Schools confront more polarization with mask rules for fall

 “It’s frustrating.
 Parents hear that these are recommendations, and it becomes a delicate dance” because of differing opinions, said Steve Matthews, superintendent of Novi Community Schools, outside Detroit.

-He will probably recommend that the school board make masking optional, although he worries about the potential for outbreaks because people are gathering for sporting events, family reunions and other activities.
+He probably will recommend that the school board make masking optional, although he worries about potential outbreaks because people are gathering for sporting events, family reunions and other activities.

 “It would be very helpful if there was agreement among the medical community what the approach should be,” Matthews said.
 When everyone wore masks last year, “it created a sense of community, a sense that we’re all in this together.
 Now it ends up dividing people.”